digitalism/discovery.etcd.io/README.md

 ## Run in docker on CoreOS

 On a fresh install of [CoreOS](http://coreos.com), you may use the following commands.
-Note: this possibly insecure due to the use of `--net=host`.
+Note: this is possibly insecure due to the use of `--net=host`.

 ```
 git clone https://github.com/digitalism/discovery.etcd.io